Parthchauh/Personal-Portfolio-without-backend/README.md

 - Navigate through the portfolio to explore different sections.
 - View detailed descriptions of my projects.
 - Use the contact form to reach out to me directly.
-- Switch between light and dark modes using the theme toggle.

 ## Contributing